Listen to the Full Presentation

 The Add-On Acquisition Phenomenon

 The market’s current engine is add-on acquisitions – smaller companies being bolted onto existing portfolio companies.
-This trend reflects:
+This trend reflects:- Extended private equity hold times (now exceeding 10 years versus traditional 5-7)

 - Risk-averse lending environment favoring proven business models